Internet search engines

 Also promises a private mode:

-You.com gives you the option to choose between a customized search experience through personal mode or an entirely private one through our private mode.
+You.com gives you the option to choose between a customised search experience through personal mode or an entirely private one through our private mode.
 Our private mode offers the most private search experience of any search engine.
 In private mode, You.com never stores your queries, preferences, or locations.
-That also means that localized queries (such as “best restaurants near me”) won’t work.
+That also means that localised queries (such as “best restaurants near me”) won’t work.
 In private mode, we only save whether the service is used at all, in order to prevent attacks and misuse of our servers.

 3.3 Free/ FOSS -ish: